moazin/gsoc-proposal/proposal.md

 - Hardware Security Module, this project's main purpose is to write encryption and hashing algorithms that can run on small microcontrollers
 - [Feat: Added XML support to Graphiql](https://github.com/graphql/graphiql/pull/1430)

-### Adding Support from XML, YAML, MDX, ProtoBuf to GraphiQL
+### Adding Support from XML, YAML, MDX, TOML, ProtoBuf to GraphiQL

+This package, lets name it _GraphiQLHuc (Huc is latin word, meaning anywhere)_, will allow developers to check with XML, YAML, MDX, TOML, ProtoBuf as well as JSON result.
+Currently GraphiQL is using CodeMirror but it is shifting to Monaco Editor.

 ### Test Project